-Apply these two actions consistently and you will be nearly 100% protected from online scams.
+Applying these two actions consistently will help to protect you from online scams:

 - Install or activate a web tool that identifies malicious sites for you so you know the website you find is legitimate.
 There are several tools that will do this for you.
 Every standard browser now has a tool you can turn on to alert you if a website you are about to click on, or just clicked on, is safe or malicious.